Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Stochastic Communication Model of Dispersive Readout

 \subsection{Certification Wall-Clock Time Objective}

-We formulate certification as a binary hypothesis test between $p_g(x)$ and $p_e(x)$, following the information-theoretic perspective of \cite{bugu2025entanglement, bugu2026hfc}.
-Distinguishability is quantified via the classical Chernoff information \cite{Chernoff1952, CoverThomas2006}:
+Building on the information-theoretic perspective developed in \cite{bugu2025entanglement, bugu2026hfc}, we formulate certification as a binary hypothesis test between $p_g(x)$ and $p_e(x)$.
+Distinguishability is quantified using the classical Chernoff information \cite{Chernoff1952, CoverThomas2006}:

-The objective is to minimize the total wall-clock time required to certify the qubit state to a target error probability $\epsilon$.
-With per-shot hardware overhead $\tau_{\text{oh}}$ accounting for control latency, resonator depletion, and reset timing \cite{Acharya2025, krinner2022realizing}, the certification time is:
+The ultimate objective is to minimize the total wall-clock time required to certify the qubit state to a target error probability $\epsilon$.
+Incorporating the hardware-specific overhead $\tau_{\text{oh}}$, which accounts for latencies and reset times \cite{Acharya2025, krinner2022realizing}, the total certification time is:

 The Chernoff information characterizes the asymptotic large-shot error exponent.
-For the target error levels considered here the required number of repetitions can be modest; we therefore use $C(\tau)$ as a throughput proxy and focus on the location of the certification-time minimum rather than finite-sample corrections to the exponent.
+For the target error levels considered here, the required number of repetitions can be modest; we therefore use $C(\tau)$ as a throughput proxy and focus on the location of the certification-time minimum rather than finite-sample corrections to the exponent.
+We numerically minimize $T_{\text{cert}}(\tau)$ to find the throughput-optimal integration time $\tau_{\text{rate}}$.
+This is compared to the fidelity-optimal time $\tau_{\text{fid}}$, obtained by maximizing $F = 1 - \frac{1}{2} \int \min(p_g, p_e) dx$, to determine the speedup factor: